 LG has something unique to offer refrigerator buyers: the linear compressor.
 The compressor is an important piece to the system that moves warm air out of your refrigerator.
 It's more or less a "pump" designed for vapor rather than water, pushing the warm refrigerant vapor to the coils on the back of your refrigerator so the vapor can cool off and be cycled through your refrigerator again.
 You can think of this as your refrigerator removing warm air rather than "adding" coolness to the air.

 LG's linear compressor is a type of digital inverter compressor.
 Your typical refrigerator has a "single-speed compressor" that turns on and off as needed.
 Digital inverter compressors act more like car accelerators: they have variable speed motors and run constantly at a lower power level rather than turning on to 100% power and then back off again.
 This saves a lot of energy and reduces wear and tear on the compressor as well.

 The Lawsuits - What's Going On?

-In our experience one of the most important things that an appliance manufacturer can do in cases like this is take affirmative steps to confront the problem rather than turning a blind eye and waiting too long to react.
+In our experience, one of the most important things that an appliance manufacturer can do in cases like this is take affirmative steps to confront the problem rather than turning a blind eye and waiting too long to react.
 The steps that LG took with respect to the retroactive warranty upgrades for linear compressor models is a great step in our view and shows that LG is committed to addressing problems and finding solutions when they arise.
-In the past, we've seen issues arise where a company hasn't taken steps like this.
+In the past, we've seen companies not respond much or at all to problems like this.
 While LG's reaction may be imperfect, it does show that they care about their customers.